In their memorandum the ZVfD wrote:

 understand today, but in the beginning of the NSDAP rule in Germany, way before

 anyone could have imagined the horrors of WWII, there were

 some Zionist Jews who saw Hitler’s political doctrine as an

 advantage.
 The NSDAP didn’t conceal their desire to get rid of Germany’s Jews,

 and some Zionists saw it as an opportunity to boost the rate of Jewish

 immigration from Germany to the British Mandate of Palestine.

 One of them was Dr. Kurt Tuchler, a German Jewish judge and an active member of

 Even before Adolf Hitler was

-named Chancellor, the Federation decided to contact Nazi Party officials who
+named Chancellor, the Federation decided to contact NSDAP Party officials who

 they thought might support the Zionist goal.
 Tuchler turned to Leopold von